burbilog/df-zerofill/README.md

 # Why
 It takes a lot of time to copy huge .qcow2 files over the network.
 And it makes no sense to copy junk inside free space, leftovers of normal VM operation.
-Often this space can't be compressed during backup operation, because erased files were encrypted or already compressed ones.
+Often this space can't be compressed during backup operation because erased files were encrypted or already compressed ones.
 Thus it's possible to save a lot of backup time if free space was filled with zero prior to backup operation.